Keeperdy/PS4-Host-ESP8266-Firmware/README.md

 - Network: PS4
 - Password: qwertyuiop

-Test internet connection" also passes successfully with such settings!
+"Test internet connection" also passes successfully with such settings!

 Upload firmware in .bin format via NodeMCU-PyFlasher 3.0